Are you someone who might write, record, or make images about a freegan.info event? We ask you to ask yourself, am I

 Third Thursday of every month.
 A social experiment in improvisational fixing and mending.
 Bring your broken thing and place it on the fixing table for collective consideration.
 The assembled group will share ideas and techniques for repairing, mending, enhancing or repurposing the objects before us.
 A $5 donation is suggested, but no one turned away.
 Check here to confirm the time and date, and for more details.

 When & Where?
 7-10pm at Proteus Gowanus, 543 Union St. at Nevins, Brooklyn, R, F, G to Union or Carroll

 Get your bike in shape for the warm weather at our community bike workshop.
 We have tools, parts, and varying degrees of know how!
 You bring your bike and tell us what needs fixing, and we will teach you how or help you figure it out.
-See here for more information.
+Check here for more information.

 More info at www.times-up.org

 MANHATTAN WORKSHOPS at ABC No Rio (in the basement) at 156 Rivington St. in the Lower East Side.

 Monday: Bike Repair Classes: 6:30pm

 Thursday: Fix Your Bike Workshop: 6:30pm

-BROOKLYN WORKSHOPS are at the Brooklyn space at 99 South 6th St, off Bedford Ave.
+BROOKLYN WORKSHOPS are at Time’s Up!
+Brooklyn, 99 South 6th St, off Bedford Ave.